-If you’re not experienced in river crossings or identifying unsafe rivers, then avoid crossing rivers by selecting tracks that use bridges and always be prepared to change your plans to avoid crossing a river.
+If you’re not experienced in river crossings or identifying unsafe rivers, then avoid crossing rivers by selecting tracks that use bridges.
+Always be prepared to change your plans to avoid crossing a river.
 If you’re experienced in river crossings, you can always seek shelter and wait for the river level to drop.

-Use mutual support methods.
+Use the mutual support method (as shown in the video above).
+You'll want between 3 and 5 people.
 The more people in the party, the more strength there is for crossing and for supporting anyone who slips or falls.
-All river-crossing methods have their advantages and disadvantages and, in difficult conditions, no method is absolutely safe.

 We encourage people who are out there alone to not cross rivers by themselves unless they are very experienced.
 Wait for another party of people to come by, find a bridge or go back.